-Beal's Conjecture [1] is in fact a singular counterexample to the famous proof of Fermat's Last Theorem finally issued in 1995 [2].
-Indeed, the Beal proposition deals with arbitrary powers of whole numbers combined in one equation similarly to the well-known equation of Fermat's Last Theorem, but it has never been proved by the methods described in [2].
-On the contrary, the Beal conjecture can be solved by the ancient Greek arithmetic geometry methods applied successfully as well to the Fermat problem [3].
-The Beal problem was also named the Beal Prize Conjecture by
+Beal's Conjecture [1] deals with arbitrary powers of whole numbers combined in one equation similarly to the well-known equation of Fermat's Last Theorem.
+The Beal proposition can be solved by the ancient Greek arithmetic geometry methods applied successfully as well to the Fermat problem [2].

-AMS [4] and the Beal, Granville, Tijdeman-Zagier Conjecture (Wikipedia, the free encyclopedia).
 Among all well-known mathematics conjectures Beal's Conjecture is occupying a peculiar place being a generalization of Fermat's Last Theorem [1].
-However the generalization concerns only the formal record of this conjecture and does not summarize the methods of proving Fermat's Last Theorem.
-On the contrary, the Beal conjecture comes to the Fermat problem considered as an arithmetic geometry problem and has easy simple solution obtained by additive number theory methods apparently available to ancient mathematicians and Fermat too [3].
-The given proof of Beal's Conjecture is related to the part of number theory defined as arithmetic algebraic geometry.
+However the generalization in [1] concerns only the formal record of this conjecture and does not summarize the methods of proving Fermat's Last Theorem.
+On the contrary, the Beal conjecture comes to the Fermat problem considered as an arithmetic geometry problem and has easy simple solution obtained by additive number theory methods apparently available to ancient mathematicians and Fermat too [2].
+The given proof of Beal's Conjecture can be related to the part of number theory defined as arithmetic algebraic geometry.